 Why we collect your personal information

-We process personal information to enable us undertake prevention, protection and emergency services to the communities that we serve.
-Personal data can be collected particularly for firefighting and emergency services which includes managing responses to fire, incidents and traffic accidents, maintaining our own records and accounts including the management of fire service assets.
-We also process personal information using a CCTV system to monitor and collect visual images for the purposes of security and the prevention and detection of crime.
+We process personal information to enable us to undertake prevention, protection and emergency services to the communities that we serve.
+Personal data can be collected particularly for firefighting and emergency services which includes managing responses to fire, incidents and traffic accidents, maintaining our own records and accounts, including the management of fire service assets.
+We also process personal information using a CCTV system and aerial systems to monitor and collect visual images for the purposes of security and the prevention and detection of crime.
 Other reasons why we collect personal data include:

 - Carrying out home safety visits